• Home

 through all their moves without one chip,

-just a few scratches where metal spoons stirred
+just a few scratches where metal spoons stir

 flour and yeast concoctions into new creations

-that regularly rose from out of the empty midst.
+that regularly rise from out of the empty midst.

 Back to Quotidian Poems